Kateřina Siniaková: 2021: French Open doubles title and No. 1

+2022: Career Golden Slam, again world No. 1

 Siniaková began the 2022 season by winning the doubles title at the Melbourne Summer Set 2 with Bernarda Pera.

 As the top seed at the Australian Open, Siniaková reached the doubles final with Krejčíková, in which they defeated Anna Danilina and Beatriz Haddad Maia to claim their first Australian Open women's doubles title.

-Siniaková’s season in doubles was affected by an elbow injury to Krejčíková in Doha in February that meant they did not play together again until Wimbledon.
+Siniaková's season in doubles was affected by an elbow injury to Krejčíková in Doha in February that meant they did not play together again until Wimbledon.
 Siniaková herself was affected by an abdominal injury that forced her to withdraw in matches in Miami and Madrid.
 However, she won the doubles title at the German Open with Storm Sanders in June.
-The Czech duo was forced to withdraw from the French Open Doubles draw as well after Krejčíková tested positive for COVID-19.
+The Czech duo was forced to withdraw from the French Open draw as well, after Krejčíková tested positive for COVID-19.

-In singles, Siniaková’s grass-court season did not go well as she had tough draws against Simona Halep and Bianca Andreescu in Bad Homburg and Berlin.
 At Wimbledon, she lost in the first round in singles to first-time qualifier Maja Chwalińska in straight sets.
 At the same tournament in doubles, she reached the final with Krejčíková and won the title for a second time at this major defeating top seeds Elise Mertens and Zhang Shuai, in straight sets.

 After poor results in singles, Siniaková dropped down to play an ITF tournament in Poland in August, which she won beating Magda Linette.

-At the US Open she won the doubles title with Krejčíková completing the career Golden Slam.
+At the US Open, she won the doubles title with Krejčíková completing the career Golden Slam.

 Siniaková followed up this success in doubles a week later, with her third singles title at the Portorož Open in Slovenia, defeating 2022 Wimbledon champion Elena Rybakina in the final, in three sets.

 Siniaková then teamed up with Kristina Mladenovic to win the doubles title at the Jasmin Open.

 She had another good win in singles to beat top-20 player Haddad Maia in the first round of the last WTA 1000 of the year at the Guadalajara Open and made the semifinals in doubles alongside Krejčíková.